Cleveland railway station

 Cleveland railway station is located on the Cleveland line in Queensland, Australia.
 It serves the suburb of Cleveland in the Redland City.

 History

 In 1889, the Cleveland line was extended from Manly to the original Cleveland station.
 In 1897, the line was extended to the second Cleveland station.

 Cleveland station opened as the Raby Bay railway station in 1914.
 On 1 November 1960, the station closed when the line was truncated to Lota.
 When the station reopened on 24 October 1987, the former Raby Bay station became the third to carry the name Cleveland.

 Incidents

 On 31 January 2013, a passenger train, IMU173, overshot the railway line and collided with the station, severely damaging a toilet block and the railway station and injuring 14 people.
 The train was removed from the station in the early hours of the following morning.

 Services

 Cleveland is the terminus for Cleveland line services to and from Shorncliffe, Northgate, Doomben and Bowen Hills.

 Services by platform

 Transport links

-Transdev Queensland operate seven routes from Cleveland station:
+Transdev Queensland operate seven bus routes via Cleveland station: